The surfaces pack includes a vectorised set of layers that describe the nature of the ground surface in an area.

 - Using the Concrete Slab layer as a proxy for sidewalks in an area (alongside asphalt roads).

-The distinction between asphalt and concrete can become highly challenging, particularly when lighter coloured asphalt is detected, and in the presence of shadow from tall buildings.
+The distinction between asphalt and concrete can become highly challenging, particularly when lighter colored asphalt is detected, and in the presence of shadow from tall buildings.
 For some applications, it may be best to consider combining Asphalt and Concrete.

 API Notes for Large Objects